miljyface/pocaflow/README.md

 ## Roadmap

-- [ ] 0.
-Rework Architecture s.t. source can build on mac and linux with os recognition
 - [ ] 1.
 Implement GPU-native matrix/tensor struct in Rust
 - [ ] 2.
 Implement PyO3 bindings for DeviceMatrix
 - [ ] 3.
 Rewrite matmul to operate only on device-resident buffers